-So far, not one traveling experience has gone smoothly during my time in China and that includes this trip.
+So far, not one traveling experience has gone smoothly for me during my time in China and that includes this trip.
 I was to meet my parents at the Shanghai airport but apparently there are two airports in Shanghai, one for domestic flights and one for international flights.
 The day before I was about to leave for Shanghai I realized that we were flying into different airport.
-So of course I freaked out.

 In Shanghai we stayed in this beautiful hotel called the Astor House Hotel.
 Since its construction in the late 19th century, it was the hotel to stay at in Shanghai.
-Some famous people stayed there like Albert Einstein and Charlie Chaplin.
-While it is no longer the fanciest hotel in the city, it was recently renovated.
-We had a gorgeous room that was far too big for us to know what to do with it.
-What was really funny about the hotel room was that instead of a solid wall between the bathroom and the living area, there was a big glass window.
+Even some famous people stayed there like Albert Einstein and Charlie Chaplin.
+While it is no longer the fanciest hotel in the city, it was recently renovated and we had a gorgeous room that was far too big for us to know what to do with it.
+What was really funny was that instead of a solid wall between the bathroom and the living area, there was a big glass window.
 So you could see into the bathroom.
-Initially my mom freaked out because she didn’t know that there was a shade that came down and she thought that everyone would see her wen she took a shower.
+Initially my mom freaked out because she didn’t know that there was a shade that came down and she thought that everyone would see her when she took a shower.
 But she soon found the button for the shade and everything was saved.

-That first night in Shanghai after walking around with my parents for a bit they went to bed early (due to jet lag) and I met up with a friend of mine for UMD, Becca Siegel.
+That first night in Shanghai I spent some time walking around with my parents for a bit before they went to bed early (due to jet lag) after which I met up with a friend of mine from UMD, Becca Siegel.
 She is also teaching English in China, but in Shanghai.
-We went out for pizza and it was so good.
+We went out for pizza and it was good.
 It was the first piece of pizza/western style food I had eaten in three months.
 We ate at this hostel with the most amazing view of the city skyline.
-I recommend the place for the view alone.
+I’d recommend the place for the view alone.

-The first full day my family and I had together we spent walking around the city.
+On our first full day together, my parents and I spent the day walking around the city.
 There was so much to see.
-We worked our way up from river (Shanghai is split by the Yangtze River) along Nanjing Road (the commercial center, think Times Square) all the way up to People’s Park.
+We worked our way up from the river (Shanghai is split in two by the Yangtze River) along Nanjing Road (the commercial center, think Times Square) all the way up to People’s Park.
 The park was beautiful with a lot of green everywhere.
-From the trees to the bushes and plants everything was arranged in beautiful fashion and kept meticulously.
+From the trees to the bushes and plants everything was arranged in a beautiful fashion and kept meticulously.
 There was even a very cool art exhibit in the park with some very interesting sculptures.

 As we were leaving the park, it began to rain.
 Luckily right next to the park, was the Shanghai Museum.
 So we ran in there for cover.

-We had heard that the World’s Fair was taking place in Shanghai so that night we made our way to the Shanghai Expo (the World’s Fair).
-As we got to the Expo and headed to the ticket counter, these kids came running up to us to try to sell/scalp some tickets.
-Of course my dad was interested (as he is always looking for a good deal), but as we were about to approach the kids a cop came out of nowhere and grabbed the kid by the collar.
-We are not sure what happened to the kids but good thing we didn’t buy those tickets from those kids, who knows what might have happened.
+By chance we had heard that the World’s Fair was taking place in Shanghai so that night we made our way to the Shanghai Expo (what the everyone was calling the World’s Fair).
+As we got to the Expo and headed to the ticket counter, these kids came running up to us to try to scalp us some tickets.
+Of course my dad was interested (as he is always looking for a great deal), but as we were about to approach the kids a cop came out of nowhere and grabbed the kid by the collar.
+We were not sure what happened to the kids but good thing we didn’t buy those tickets, because who knows what might have happened.

 The Expo is made up of different pavilions/buildings each representing a different country or group of countries.
 Each pavilion showcases that particular place.
 There were pavilions from almost every country.
 It was pretty amazing.
 We made a smart decision to go at night.
 I had heard from some of my students who had gone that they waited 5 hours just to get into one pavilion.
 By going at night we missed all the crowds.
 For the most part we were able to go straight into any pavilion we wanted.
 Some of them were really well done while others weren’t.
 I think the best ones we went to were Brazil, USA, and Italy.

 The largest pavilion of them all was of course the Chinese pavilion.
-The architecture alone was impressive.
-It was an inverted triangle on four stilts.
-It was impressive just to look at.
+The architecture alone was impressive to look at.

 We were not allowed to go into the Chinese pavilion because apparently you needed to get special tickets in advance and they were all given out in the morning.
-The funniest part about the Expo was that we saw three countries put together in a row Lebanon, Iran, and North Korea.
+What we found to be the funniest part about the Expo was that we saw three countries put together in a row: Lebanon, Iran, and North Korea.
 It was like the three countries with the worst human rights violations in the world clustered together.
 I think that they were placed in the back corner of the park so no one would really see them, but who knows.

-The second day, we went on a Jewish tour of Shanghai.
-Apparently there is a very rich Jewish history to Shanghai.
+On our second day, we went on a Jewish tour of Shanghai.
+Apparently there is a very rich Jewish history of Shanghai.
 There were three main waves of Jews that came to Shanghai.
 First were the Iraqi Jews, many of whom were responsible for building the original buildings of Shanghai.
 The second wave were Russian Jews fleeing the pogroms and the third were European Jews fleeing the Nazis.
-We went to some of the places they settled while living in Shanghai.
+We went to some of the places they settled in while living in Shanghai.
 The tour was very well done and we learned a lot.

-Later that day we went to get some lunch.
-It was harder than I expected.
-Although I had been ordering food for the past couple of months I always had a friend who could help me with my Chinese or I could point to what I wanted, but since my Chinese is super basic I was unable to order anything off the menu.
-We finally were able to get some noodle dish without meat.
-Having lived in China for three months already, I had become pretty proficient with chopsticks, but my parents weren’t.
-My dad could barely hold a pair of chopsticks without breaking into a cold sweat.
-Luckily I reminded them to bring forks with them before they came.
-But of course, more often than not, we forgot to bring the forks with us on our days out and about.
-Not too worry.
-No one starved.
+Later that day we went to get some lunch, which turned out to be harder than I expected.
+Although I had been ordering food for the past couple of months I always had friends with me who could help me with my Chinese or I could point to what I wanted, but since my Chinese is super basic I was unable to order anything off the menu.
+Finally were able to get some noodle dish (without meat), and having lived in China for three months already, I had become pretty proficient with chopsticks, but my parents weren’t.
+My dad could barely pick up a pair of chopsticks without breaking into a nervous cold sweat.
+Luckily I reminded my parents to bring plastic forks with them before they came, but more often than not, we forgot to bring the forks with us on our days out and about.
+Don’t worry, no one starved.